European colonization of the Americas: British

 John Smith convinced the colonists of Jamestown that searching for gold was not taking care of their immediate needs for food and shelter.
-The lack of food security leading to extremely high mortality rate was quite distressing and cause for despair among the colonists.
+The lack of food security leading to an extremely high mortality rate was quite distressing and cause for despair among the colonists.
 To support the colony, numerous supply missions were organized.
 Tobacco later became a cash crop, with the work of John Rolfe and others, for export and the sustaining economic driver of Virginia and the neighboring colony of Maryland.
 Plantation agriculture was a primary aspect of the economies of the Southern Colonies and in the British West Indies.
 They heavily relied on African slave labor to sustain their economic pursuits.

-From the beginning of Virginia's settlements in 1587 until the 1680s, the main source of labor and a large portion of the immigrants were indentured servants looking for new life in the overseas colonies.
+From the beginning of Virginia's settlements in 1587 until the 1680s, the main source of labor and a large portion of the immigrants were indentured servants looking for a new life in the overseas colonies.
 During the 17th century, indentured servants constituted three-quarters of all European immigrants to the Chesapeake Colonies.
 Most of the indentured servants were teenagers from England with poor economic prospects at home.
-Their fathers signed the papers that gave them free passage to America and an unpaid job until they became of age.
-They were given food, clothing, housing and taught farming or household skills.
+Their fathers signed the papers that gave them free passage to America and an unpaid job until they came of age.
+They were given food, clothing, and housing and taught farming or household skills.
 American landowners were in need of laborers and were willing to pay for a laborer's passage to America if they served them for several years.
 By selling passage for five to seven years worth of work, they could then start on their own in America.
 Many of the migrants from England died in the first few years.

-Economic advantage also prompted the Darien Scheme, an ill-fated venture by the Kingdom of Scotland to settle the Isthmus of Panama in the late 1690s.
+Economic advantage also prompted the Darien scheme, an ill-fated venture by the Kingdom of Scotland to settle the Isthmus of Panama in the late 1690s.
 The Darien Scheme aimed to control trade through that part of the world and thereby promote Scotland into a world trading power.
 However, it was doomed by poor planning, short provisions, weak leadership, lack of demand for trade goods, and devastating disease.
-The failure of the Darien Scheme was one of the factors that led the Kingdom of Scotland into the Act of Union 1707 with the Kingdom of England creating the united Kingdom of Great Britain and giving Scotland commercial access to English, now British, colonies.
+The failure of the Darien scheme was one of the factors that led the Kingdom of Scotland into the Act of Union 1707 with the Kingdom of England, creating the united Kingdom of Great Britain and giving Scotland commercial access to English, now British, colonies.